Are Delusions Bad for You?

 The notion of epistemic innocence can make a number of positive contributions to the general debate on the ethics of belief: it points to the fact that the scope of epistemic evaluation is wider than the enterprise of establishing whether a belief is justified by evidence; it forges connections between deontological and consequentialist approaches to the ethics of belief; and it emphasizes the need to take into account contextual factors in the practice of belief evaluation.

-Lisa Bortolotti is Professor of Philosophy at the University of Birmingham.
-This post is based on her paper, co-authored with Kengo Miyazono, ‘The Ethics of Delusional Belief’, published in Erkenntnis.
-The paper was written as part of her role as Principal Investigator of the European Research Council project PERFECT: Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts.
-Her research focuses on the philosophy of the cognitive sciences, the philosophy of psychology and psychiatry, and biomedical ethics.
+This essay is based on the article ‘The Ethics of Delusional Belief’ by Lisa Bortolotti and Kengo Miyazono, published in Erkenntnis.
+The paper was written as part of Lisa Bortolotti’s role as Principal Investigator of the European Research Council project PERFECT: Pragmatic and Epistemic Role of Factually Erroneous Cognitions and Thoughts.